 How to Convert a Legal Separation Into A Divorce During the Case

-If you are currently involved in a legal separation proceeding, you may convert that legal separation into a divorce by amending your Petition for Legal Separation into a Petition for Dissolution of Marriage.
-If you are the Petitioner (i.e., person who filed first), you may do so by simply filing an Amended Petition for Dissolution of Marriage, so long as the opposing party has not filed a written Response to the Petition for Legal Separation.
+If you are currently involved in a legal separation proceeding, you may turn that legal separation into a divorce by amending your Petition for Legal Separation into a Petition for Dissolution of Marriage.
+If you are the Petitioner (i.e., person who filed first), you may do so by just filing an Amended Petition for Dissolution of Marriage, so long as the opposing party has not filed a written Response to the Petition for Legal Separation.

 If the Respondent (i.e., the person responding to the Petition filed by Petitioner) has already filed a written Response to the Petition for Legal Separation, the Petitioner must file a motion seeking the Court’s approval to file an amended petition to convert the legal separation proceeding into a divorce proceeding.
 Judge’s will routinely grant such a motion.
 Alternatively, the Petitioner may seek the Respondent’s agreement to convert the legal separation into a dissolution of marriage case.